Convolution

-Convolution has applications that include probability, statistics, acoustics, spectroscopy, signal processing and image processing, geophysics, engineering, physics, computer vision and differential equations.
+Convolution has applications that include probability, statistics, acoustics, spectroscopy, signal processing and image processing, computer vision and human vision, geophysics, engineering, physics, and differential equations.

 The convolution can be defined for functions on Euclidean space and other groups (as algebraic structures).
 For example, periodic functions, such as the discrete-time Fourier transform, can be defined on a circle and convolved by periodic convolution.
 (See row 18 at DTFT.)
 A discrete convolution can be defined for functions on the set of integers.

 Generalizations of convolution have applications in the field of numerical analysis and numerical linear algebra, and in the design and implementation of finite impulse response filters in signal processing.

 Computing the inverse of the convolution operation is known as deconvolution.